CsillaFarkas/ParetoPick-R/README.md

 Please note that the Python code used in this app is part of another project and was written by [S. White](https://github.com/SydneyEWhite).

 # Folder Structure
-the project consists of six folders:
+the project consists of six folders
-1. app folder: contains all required scripts (ui.R, global.R, functions.R, server.R, convert_optain.R)
-2. output folder (empty in beginning)
+$ tree -L 2
+.
+│
+├── app
+│   ├── ui.R
+│   ├── server.R
+│   ├── global.R
+│   └── convert_optain.R
+├── python_files
+│   ├── kmeans.exe
+│   ├── kmedoid.exe
+│   └── correlation_matrix.exe
+├── input
+│   └── config.ini
-3. data folder (empty in beginning): folder the user input is written to
+├── data (folder the user input is written to)
-4. input folder (containing nswrm_priorities.csv and config.ini): folder the datafiles are written/read to/from
-5. data for container (containing config.ini and nswrm_priorities.csv for hard reset)
+├── data for container
+│   └── config.ini (for hard reset)
-6. python_files: contains python executables

-### Files provided in the package
-* config.ini
+├── output

 ### Files created and used in the process